antonio1121/Downtime/README.md

 It will display it in an html file so that it is viewable in the web browser.

+All the ping tasks are parallelized, so that this program is scalable to check a large number of addresses without being bottlenecked.

 The purpose of this program is to be a very crude and lightweight program similar to those of status uptime servers, such as [uptimerobot](status.uptimerobot.com).